fi3ework/react-live-route/README.md

 - 🔒 Minimally invasive, all you need to do is import LiveRoute.
 - ✌️ Super easy API.

-## Must read ⚠️

-react-live-route is not compatible with `react-router-dom` 4.4.0+ due to the **`this.context.router`** become it's private API(see [here](https://github.com/ReactTraining/react-router/releases/tag/v4.4.0-beta.0)).
-This could not be resolved by current design of `react-live-route` unfortunately.
-You still can use it but you need to change the version of `react-router` below 4.4.0.

-This project might be re-write to compatible with `react-router` 4.4.0+, to be continued 🥳.

 ## Caveat ⚠️

 - LiveRoute **SHOULD NOT** be wrapped by `Switch` directly, cause `Switch` only render the first matched child element so that LiveRoute may be skipped directly.
 You can move LiveRoute from `Switch` to the outside.